-Definition 1 (Generic identifiability).
-We refer to a matrix $A \in \mathbb{R}^{p \times q}$ as generic, with a fixed sparsity pattern when the nonzero entries of A are drawn from a distribution which is absolutely continuous with respect to Lebesgue measure7.
-For a given sparsity pattern, the class of population structure matrices is said to be generically identifiable [25], if all the non-identifiable matrices form a set of Lebesgue measure zero.
+Definition 2 (Generic identifiability) We refer to a matrix $A \in \mathbb{R}^{p \times q}$ as generic, with a fixed sparsity pattern when the nonzero entries of A are drawn from a distribution which is absolutely continuous with respect to Lebesgue measure7.
+For a given sparsity pattern, the class of population structure matrices is said to be generically identifiable (Allman et al., Dec.
+2012), if all the non-identifiable matrices form a set of Lebesgue measure zero.